Sainte-Catherine-de-la-Jacques-Cartier

 Sainte-Catherine-de-la-Jacques-Cartier ([sɛ̃t katʁin də la ʒak kaʁtje]) is a town in Quebec, Canada, located in the regional county municipality of La Jacques-Cartier, in the administrative region of Capitale-Nationale.
 The Jacques-Cartier River passes through the city.

 Local attractions include bicycle paths, the Anne-Hébert Social and Cultural Centre, the Ice Hotel and the Duchesnay Inn.
 The city also has a youth centre and an elementary school with three buildings.

 The city is named after Catherine Nau de La Boissière et de Fossambault, a noblewoman of New France.

+History

+The area was granted as a fief to Alexandre Peuvret de Gaudarville (1664-1702) in 1693, whose mother was Catherine Nau de La Boissière et de Fossambault, daughter of Jacques Nau de La Boissière et de Fossambault, advisor to the king.
+By the 1820s, the lord of the fief was Michel-Louis Juchereau Duchesnay, whose mother was also called Catherine.

+In 1824, the Parish of Sainte-Catherine-de-Fossambault was formed, and in 1845, the Parish Municipality of Sainte-Catherine was created, but dissolved in 1847.
+The following year, the post office opened with the English name St. Catherines.
+In 1855, the Parish Municipality of Sainte-Catherine was reestablished.
+To distinguish this place from other Sainte-Catherines, it was also known as Sainte-Catherine-de-Fossambault or Sainte-Catherine-de-Portneuf (since it was formerly part of Portneuf Regional County Municipality).

+On September 29, 1984, it changed statutes and name to become the Municipality of Sainte-Catherine-de-la-Jacques-Cartier, and on December 9, 2000, it changed statutes to become a city.